 The minimum rank required for selection into a program for the majority of current Year 12 applicants.

 The AHEGS is provided by Australian higher education institutions to graduating students on completion of the requirements for a higher education award.
 Its purpose is to assist in both national and international recognition of Australian qualifications and to promote international mobility and professional recognition of graduates.

 The AHEGS provides a description of the nature, level, context and status of studies that were pursued by the individual named.
 Combined with an academic transcript, the achievements outside formal study listed in the AHEGS provide a distinctive benefit to UNSW graduates by providing official recognition to those leadership activities promoted under the UNSW banner that are seen to enhance the development of graduate attributes.

 Australia’s national quality assured framework of qualifications in the school, vocational education and training and higher education sectors.
-It was developed in 1995 and revised in 2011-13.
-It is approved by all Australian governments.
 The AQF provides the standards for Australian qualifications.

 A measure of academic achievement in an Australian Senior Secondary Qualification that assists institutions with ranking applicants for selection to tertiary education programs.
 The ATAR is a rank, not a mark.

 A degree, diploma or certificate conferred following completion of an award program.
 It provides official recognition of successful completion of that program and carries the official seal of the University.